 Thatch… recognizing it, and removing it!

 Thatch is a communion of dead grass, roots and other matter that builds up in grass over time.
-It’s very common and collects on most lawns at some time or another.
+Its very common and collects on most lawns at some time or another.
 Thatch collects above the soil at surface level and becomes intertwined in grass stems.
 When the cycle of decomposition is delayed for any variety of reasons, dead matter will begin to build up.
-As the build up increases the deader matter becomes stacked and then packs down or mattes and causes healthy grass blades to become stressed and weaken, it thins, and eventually dies.
+As the build up increases the dead matter becomes stacked and then packs down or matts and causes healthy grass blades to become stressed and weaken.
+It thins, and eventually dies.

 Thatch creates a water barrier, prevents new grass from growing and harbors insects.
 It collects quickly and before long the lawn and its entire root system is at risk.